trath89/HomeOffice/README.md

 The project is a maven based project.

 I am using both excel and csv file to read the data.
-All the tests passed except one.
+All the tests passed.

 If time permitted I would have used log4j for logging purpose.
 Also I would add negative tests too.